 The cumulation of a growing skills gap and ongoing labour shortage has created a candidate-driven market.
 This shift, in turn, has significantly changed workers' salary expectations.
 For example, workers in many areas of the world are less likely to accept stagnant wages because they now have more options available.

 When you combine these factors with the current inflation concerns, it's easy to see why salaries are on the rise.
-To prove this point, Randstad's latest research into employer expectations revealed that more than half (53%) of Brits want employers to increase their salary outside of the usual cadence of annual pay reviews.
 Still, the unavoidable truth is that for companies to acquire and retain talent, they must offer competitive pay, grant appropriate pay rises and benefits, also known as rewards.

 global salary increases